 We arrived in the arch formation, which I’d later known is called Taytayin Cave.
 It’s one of the 2 giant arches in the area.
 We noticed that there are also small caves submerged in water in the islands in Nasugbu.
 We swam for a little bit and left.
 The arch was nice to look at and there were interesting formations on the sides, but it wasn’t really worth the additional fee.

 Before going back to Bituin Cove, we also stopped by the marine sanctuary.
 This was our favorite stop in our island hopping.
 There was a school of fish that greeted us the minute we jumped off the water — it was just lovely.
 I’m guessing the fishes are used to human feeding, which is why they swim over to people.
-Fish feeding should ideally be avoided if anyone cares to know, but it’s been done and there doesn’t seem to be anyone watching over the marine sanctuary.
-(Our boatman also said we should’ve brought bread for fish feed.)

 The corals here are very much alive, and there are giant clams, too — the biggest I’d seen so far.
 I think they measure about 1 meter wide.
 Hali freedived and took photos of them up close.